 Two people have now died from the coronavirus in the United States, both in the state of Washington.
-Both patients were male, had underlying health conditions, and one was in his 50s while the other was in his 70s.
+Both patients were male had underlying health conditions; and one was in his 50s while the other was in his 70s.
 However, one of these cases poses an immediate threat to others at his place of residence.
 The man in his 70s resided at a long-term nursing home in King County called Life Care Center.
 The facility houses 108 residents and employs 180 staff members.
 He was one of four confirmed cases at Life Care Center.
 Over 50 people at the facility are falling ill and getting tested for COVID-19.
-Unfortunately, I expect we’ll hear about more cases and possibly deaths from this location.
+Unfortunately, I expect to hear about more cases and possibly deaths from this location.

 Total Number of Coronavirus Cases in the United States

 As of Monday, March 2, 2020, 10 states reported confirmed cases of the novel coronavirus.
 Over the leap-day weekend, new cases rose by two dozen.
 It brings the CDC’s number of confirmed and presumed positive cases to 91.
 However, this number does not include those who returned to the United States on flights chartered by the State Department.

 Potential for a ‘Hidden Cluster’

 With the two deaths over the weekend in King County, some scientists feel the coronavirus could have spread much farther in Washington state than previously believed.
 They think these two deaths are just the tip of the iceberg.
 It’s possible that many people in King County have already been exposed and don’t know it.
 It is because COVID-19 symptoms are very similar to colds and the flu.
 However, this research has not been peer-reviewed, so we can’t say the existence of a ‘hidden cluster’ is 100% accurate.
 Now, I know this sounds dark and dismal to think there could be unsuspecting infected persons living among us.
 But, please keep in mind that the majority of people who get the disease, around 80%, end up with only a mild respiratory illness and then recover.